Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample6_UpdateSettingIfUnchanged.md

 To interact with Azure App Configuration, you need to instantiate a `ConfigurationClient`.
 You can use either an endpoint URL and a [`TokenCredential`](../../../identity/Azure.Identity/README.md#credentials) or a connection string.

-For the sample below, you can set `connectionString` in environment variable, configuration setting, or any way that works for your application.
+For the sample below, you can set `connectionString` in an environment variable, a configuration setting, or any way that works for your application.
 The connection string is available from the App Configuration Access Keys view in the Azure Portal.

 ```C# Snippet:AzConfigSample6_CreateConfigurationClient
 var client = new ConfigurationClient(connectionString);